-This course enables students to learn how energy and power is used in industry, through the study of energy production, transportation systems, power systems, and robotics.
-Activities may include designing and testing vehicles, analyzing and repairing small engines, and constructing robotic arms.
-Students are required to complete projects that demonstrate their knowledge of learned theories.
-This course is a prerequisite for Automotive Technology and it is suggested for anyone intending to pursue a career in engineering or maintenance.
+This course enables students to learn how engines work.
+Activities will include servicing, maintaining and repairing small engines and the equipment that it powers.
+Students are required to complete activities that will demonstrate their knowledge and skills needed to work in the transportation service industry.
+This course is a prerequisite for Automotive Technology and it is suggested for anyone intending to pursue a career in the transportation or maintenance field.